Skip to content

 Labels

-feature Proposed language feature that solves one or more problems static-metaprogramming Issues related to static metaprogramming
+feature Proposed language feature that solves one or more problems state-rejected This will not be worked on static-metaprogramming Issues related to static metaprogramming

 Comments